-Medications for Treating Psychosis
+Medications for Treating Psychotic Disorders

 First-generation antipsychotics were developed in the 1950s and effectively treat psychotic symptoms.
 However, they are now less commonly used due to serious side effects associated with them, such as tardive dyskinesia and other motor problems.